-- If I was to place a £1000 bet on Bradley Wiggins and Mark Cavendish winning the Tour de France maillot jaune and the maillot vert respectively this year, would you think me foolish or wise?
+- If I was to place a £1000 bet on Bradley Wiggins and Mark Cavendish winning the Tour de France maillot jaune and the maillot vert respectively in 2013, would you think me foolish or wise?

 I think you’d struggle to get someone to take your bet, I wouldn't!

 Who would you like to see "On the Rivet"?
 What questions would you like us to ask them?
 Email your suggestions to our Editor and we'll do our best to oblige.